-The first two texts were required in the previous semester.
+These texts were required in the previous semester and again this semester.

 Gary D. Pratico, Miles V. Van Pelt.
-Basics of Biblical Hebrew; Grammar, Workbook and CD-ROM..
+Basics of Biblical Hebrew; Grammar, Workbook and CD-ROM.
 (Zondervan, 2001).

 Brown, Francis, Driver, S.R., Briggs, Charles A. A Hebrew and English Lexicon of the Old Testament (Clarendon Press, 1907).